Dilapidated castles, abandoned palaces and decayed churches, we can’t help but wonder how these impressive buildings have come to be forgotten.

 Calvinsky sbor, Pervomaisk village

-The sbor that was built in second half of the 16th century belonged to many noble Belarusians of different epochs.
+The sbor that was built in the second half of the 16th century belonged to many noble Belarusians of different epochs.

 It was used for various purposes but ended like many others – abandoned and forgotten.